 More so than the current rate, however, the most important issue is what investors expect regarding the future default rate.
 In other words, if the default rate is low now but expected to rise in the year ahead, that would be a headwind to performance.
 Conversely, a high default rate with expectations for improvement is generally positive.

-In this sense, high yield bonds tend to track stocks more closely than investment-grade bonds.
-Or, to put another way: What’s good for stocks is good for high yield bonds.
+In this sense, high-yield bonds tend to track stocks more closely than investment-grade bonds.
+Or, to put it another way: What's good for stocks is good for high-yield bonds.

-High yield bonds are typically evaluated on the basis of their yield spread relative to comparable Treasuries – basically, the extra yield investors are paid for taking on the added risk of the bond.
-When spreads are high, it indicates that the asset class is in distress and has more room for future appreciation, not to mention being a potential “contrarian” opportunity.
-Conversely, lower spreads indicate that there is less potential upside – and also greater risk.
+High yield bonds are typically evaluated on the basis of their yield spread relative to comparable Treasuries.
+Basically, this is the extra yield investors are paid for taking on the added risk of the bond.
+When spreads are high, it shows that the asset class is in distress and has more room for future appreciation, not to mention being a potential "contrarian" opportunity.
+Conversely, lower spreads show that there is less potential upside—and also greater risk.

 A prime example occurred in 2008.
 Yield spreads blew out to all-time highs over Treasuries in the depths of the financial crisis.
 An investor who took advantage of this would have benefited from the 59% return in high-yield bonds during 2009.
 Along the same lines, the record-low spreads of 1996-1997 foretold an extended period of subpar returns in the 1998-2002 interval.